Energy Accounting Applications: Allocation, Royalties, and Custody Transfer

 - To record data for report, audit & review purposes

-Without accurate data on flow, the integrity of these objectives is compromised.
+Energy accounting creates accurate data on flow, maintaining the integrity of these objectives.

 Daily accounting of natural gas usage is a priority for a variety of industrial facilities with multiple processes and/or buildings that need to track usage across these processes or buildings.
 Fuel gas flow meters are used as sub-meters in these cases to analyze demand, improve operating efficiency, reduce waste, and adjust for peak usage.

-In the past, flow meter types such as orifice plates, venturis, vortex and turbine meters were used to measure natural gas consumption.
+In the past, flow meter types such as orifice plates, venturis, vortex, and custody transfer turbine flow meters were used to measure natural gas consumption.
 However, these volumetric devices offer limited rangeability and require pressure and temperature transmitters to compensate for density changes.

 Today, the thermal mass flow meter has become the preferred device for many energy accounting applications.
 The thermal flow meter measures gas mass flow directly, with no need for additional hardware and without pressure or temperature compensation.
 It also provides better rangeability and a lower pressure drop than volumetric flow meters.